hussein-esmail7/yorku-class-scraper/README.md

 ```

 ### Arguments
+There are two options to input your arguments into this program:
-At the moment, there is not functionality to input your options right in the
+1. When the program asks for it if it is not given in the Terminal, or
-command line, but this can be added later.
-At the moment, the program will ask
-you for these options directly after you start it.
+2. In the Terminal.
+See [Command Arguments](#command-arguments) for the ways to
+   put it in.

 #### What the program asks
 1. `Semester`: First the program asks what semester you want to get courses